kai687/sphinxawesome-theme/docs/how-to/customize.md

 (sec:additional-layouts)=

-## Add additional page layouts
+## Add page layouts

 Sometimes, you want to add a custom page to your documentation, for example, a custom homepage for the documentation project.
 These pages often have a different layout than the documentation pages themselves.
 An example is the
 [homepage of the Sphinx documentation](https://www.sphinx-doc.org/en/master/).

-To add additional page layouts to your Sphinx documentation:
+To add page layouts to your Sphinx documentation:

 1. Create a directory in your Sphinx project, for example, `_templates/` and add it to your Sphinx configuration: